arfanlee/dotfiles/linux/README.md

 - nemo *(a fork of Nautilus GUI file manager)*
 - neofetch *(Linux ricer's fav command to show off their distro especially Arch user.
 I use Arch btw...)*
 - ntfs-3g *(to be able to read/write ntfs file system)*
+- openh264 *(for ffmpegthumbnailer and firefox H.264 codec library)*
 - pacman-contrib *(for shell usage to see available updates, i.e: polybar)*
 - pandoc *(conversion between markup formats, mainly for docx preview in txt format)*
 - parted *(partition manipulation program)*